wision-lab/visionsim/ROADMAP.md

 # Roadmap

-## Phase 1: Polish passive SpSIM, release v0.1.0 publicly
+## Phase 1: Polish passive VisionSim, release v0.1.0 publicly

 This release, with target release date of late 2024, will focus solely on passive SPC simulation using blender.
 The goal is to release a minimum-viable-simulator, that is reliable and slimmed down in scope, as soon as possible.
 For this to happen we need to do the following: